 NASA made history this week as its Curiosity Rover landed on Mars, taking the November 2011-launched mission to its next, crucial stage.

 However, NASA’s official video of the epic ‘land’ was removed from YouTube after fictitious copyright claim from Scripps.
-9 to 5 Google reported:
+NASA’s official Mars landing video got taken off YouTube after fictitious copyright claim from Scripps Read more at 9 to 5 Google reported:

 “NASA posted the landing on YouTube.
 It showed engineers gleefully cheering and celebrating years of hard work.
 Of course, NASA wanted to share the event on YouTube in a 13-minute excerpt of the livestream that could have been viewed on Ustream, but not to be stopped by a fictitious copyright claim.”